ebonian/face-detector-demo/README.md

-﻿# Quick Face Detection with OpenCV
+﻿# Simple Face Detection with OpenCV

 Face Detection with python-opencv from Haar Cascade trained-data.